teamtito/tito-gdpr-compliance/security-policy.md

 ## General Web Security

-All Tito services that store data are hosted by Amazon Web Services, in Ireland.
+All Tito services that store data are hosted by Amazon Web Services, in Ireland, in a dedicated VPC.
+All of our CI, logging and internal observability software runs inside these VPCs, or are otherwise isolated in a separate VPC.

 All applications use SSL for HTTP transport, without support for compromised cryptographic mechanisms.